AkmalKhairi/Gender-and-Age-Detection-with-OpenCV/README.md

 ## D.   PROJECT STRUCTURE

 The following directory is our structure of our project:
-- $ tree --dirsfirst --filelimit 10
+- $ tree --dirsfirst --filelimit 14
 - .
+- ├── age_deploy.protxt
+- ├── age_net.caffeemodel
-- ├── dataset
+- ├── gad.py
-- │   ├── with_mask [690 entries]
+- ├── age_deploy.protxt
-- │   └── without_mask [686 entries]
-- ├── examples
+- ├── age_net.caffeemodel
-- │   ├── example_01.png
+- ├── girl1.jpg
-- │   ├── example_02.png
+- ├── girl2.jpg
-- │   └── example_03.png
-- ├── face_detector
+- ├── kid1.jpg
-- │   ├── deploy.prototxt
+- ├── man1.jpg
-- │   └── res10_300x300_ssd_iter_140000.caffemodel
-- ├── detect_mask_image.py
+- ├── minion.jpg
-- ├── detect_mask_video.py
+- ├── opencv_face_detector.pbtxt
-- ├── mask_detector.model
+- ├── opencv_face_detector.uint8.pb
-- ├── plot.png
+- ├── woman1.jpg
-- └── train_mask_detector.py
+- ├── woman2.jpg
-- 5 directories, 10 files
+- 14 files

-The dataset/ directory contains the data described in the “Our COVID-19 face mask detection dataset” section.
+The dataset/ directory contains the data described in the “Gender and Age Detection” section.

-Three image examples/ are provided so that you can test the static image face mask detector.
+Eight image examples/ are provided so that you can test the static image gender and age detector.

-We’ll be reviewing three Python scripts in this tutorial:
+We’ll be reviewing a Python scripts in this tutorial:

-- train_mask_detector.py: Accepts our input dataset and fine-tunes MobileNetV2 upon it to create our mask_detector.model.
-A training history plot.png containing accuracy/loss curves is also produced
-- detect_mask_image.py: Performs face mask detection in static images
-- detect_mask_video.py: Using your webcam, this script applies face mask detection to every frame in the stream
+- detect_mask_image.py: Performs gender and age detection in static images & using your webcam, this script applies Age & Gender detection to every frame in the stream

-In the next two sections, we will train our face mask detector.
+In the next two sections, we will train our Age & Gender detector.

 ## E   TRAINING THE COVID-19 FACE MASK DETECTION